🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Postcard or mini map for a fun keepsake.

 Pro tip: Add ETA notes like “5-minute walk” or “best at sunset.”
-Your guests will actually use your recs if you make them specific.
+Your guests will actually use your recommendations if you make them specific.

 6. Wind-Down Ritual: The “Evening Zen” Basket

 Help your guests decompress after travel or long family days.
-Create a tiny ritual that signals: you can relax now.
+Create a tiny ritual that signals they can relax now.
+A few soft textures and warm tones go a long way, much like the calm feel in our cozy summer living room ideas.

 What to include